Demonstrators defy ban to protest against lockdown

-Several hundred demonstrators have gathered in the Swiss capital, Bern, St Gallen and Zurich to protest against a government-imposed coronavirus lockdown.
+Several hundred demonstrators gathered in the Swiss capital, Bern, Basel, St Gallen and Zurich to protest against a government-imposed coronavirus lockdown.
 The rallies were held in defiance of police warnings not to infringe on social distancing rules.

-Two groups of protestors had set up in Bern on Saturday afternoon, for a second week in a row, according to the Swiss news agency Keystone/SDA.
+Two groups of protestors had set up in Bern on Saturday afternoon, for a second week in a row, despite a ban on more than five people gathering in public places.
 Some were carrying posters with slogans such as “Freedom Yes – No Constraints”.

-Police had moved in to warn the demonstrators to break up, having previously issued a warning against large gatherings.
-Until June 8, gatherings of more than five people in public places are prohibited.
+Police calls to disperse were met with boos.
+Police said they would not intervene because elderly people and children were among the crowds.
+By late afternoon the demonstration had finished.

+A demonstration in Basel broke up at around 3pm when police arrived on the scene.
+A rally of around 100 people in Zurich also dispersed peacefully with no arrests made or fines handed out.

 Last weekend, police broke up several demonstrations in Swiss cities, including Bern and Zurich.
 The protests were against the social and economic restrictions that have been in place in Switzerland since mid-March.